hibyprime/hibyprime.github.io/ad-guide-to-progression-raiding.md

 ### Talents
 > Generally speaking, most specs have talents that don't function on some boss fights.
-Knockbacks, dispells, roots, stuns, etc. As an example, the #1 marksman log on mythic Gallywix could have given up two talents that they never used to take https://www.wowhead.com/spell=459466/ghillie-suit It didn't matter (they still killed the boss), but blizzard gave us the ability to change talents whenever you want, so you should.
+Knockbacks, dispells, roots, stuns, etc. As an example, the #1 marksman log on mythic Gallywix could have given up two talents that they never used to take [Ghille Suit.](https://www.wowhead.com/spell=459466/ghillie-suit) It didn't matter (they still killed the boss), but blizzard gave us the ability to change talents whenever you want, so you should.

 ### Positioning
 > Before the boss is even pulled, find a spot on the floor and go there every single pull.
 Don't change it without a good reason.
 Continue to do the same thing once the boss is pulled, find a spot, go there and don't change it without a good reason.